-In general, your chimp should eat about 4 percent of his body weight in food daily.
-That means if your chimp weighs 100 pounds, it should eat about 4 pounds of a food a day (this amount can be adjusted to maintain an ideal body weight).
+In general, your chimp should eat about 4 percent of its body weight in food daily.
+That means if your chimp weighs 100 pounds, it should eat about 4 pounds of food a day, though this amount can be adjusted to maintain an ideal body weight.

 Common Health Problems

 Regular veterinary visits should be a part of your chimp's life.
 Heart disease, dental disease (chimps have 32 teeth), and diabetes are all common illnesses that pet chimpanzees are prone to.
 Your primate should be closely monitored for the aforementioned diseases, especially if you feed it a diet of human food.
 And vaccinations should also be discussed with your exotics vet.
 Educate yourself on what vaccinations are available for chimps as well as your chimp's exposure risk for a disease.
 In fact, vaccination campaigns are in place in Africa to protect wild chimp populations from life-threatening diseases like Ebola.
 But here in the U.S., since exposure is unlikely, such vaccinations may not be recommended.